 - It allows for further integration of the translations into the core of e107.
 By using Github as a platform, next steps such as integrating automatic updates of translations into e107 can be achieved more easily.

 What is needed and how can you contribute?

 If you are currently translating e107 into a specific language and you already have translated previous versions, please get in touch with me (Moc).
 The best way to contact me is through Gitter but you can also send me an email on moc [at] e107.org.
 This way we can exchange the necessary information and provide you with the appropriate permissions for the Github repository to allow you to manage the translation in however way you want to.

 If you are interested in contributing to a particular translation which is currently not available or not finished, please contact the coordinator for the specific language that is being translated into.
+A full list of the all the teams can be found on the organisation's team's page.
 If you cannot find the coordinator, please contact me.
 If the team is using Github repositories, you can easily contribute by submitting so-called pull requests.
 More info on those can be found through the links which are added at the end of this post.

 Once again, thank you community for providing the currently available translation of e107.
 Being able to use e107 in your own language stimulates the growth of e107 across borders and should be highly valued.

 Feedback on the changes that were made is greatly appreciated.
 Please join in our Gitter chatroom to have a chat.
 This is also the place to go to if you have any questions about the new translation organisation structure.